Compress and decompress files

 - The option

-creates a new archive. - The option
+-ccreates a new archive. - The option

-further compresses the archive using thegzip
+-zfurther compresses the archive using thegzipcommand. - The option

-verbosely lists the files processed as they are being archived. - The option
+-vverbosely lists the files processed as they are being archived. - The option

-declares the name (and location) of the archive file to create.
+-fdeclares the name (and location) of the archive file to create.

 Extract from a tar archive

-command can also be used to extract files and
+As mentioned above, the tar command can also be used to extract files and

 directories from a tar archive.